Our filter systems:

 All ReWater systems work on the same principle – we use greywater (shower, tub, bathroom sink, laundry, reverse osmosis tail water) as it is produced according to your irrigation needs.

-This process keeps that water highly oxygenated and good for plant life, which helps keep the filter systems and downstream piping relatively free of clogging from aerobic and anaerobic growth.
+This process keeps that water highly oxygenated and good for plant life, which also helps to keep the filter systems and downstream piping relatively free of clogging from aerobic and anaerobic growth.

 The difference between our filter units is in the size of the pipe and components in each system.
 All of it is determined by your landscaping needs, not simply on the amount of greywater you have to use.